 - 1. When to Report.
 Students are advised to report allegations of sexual misconduct or sexual assault immediately or as soon as possible. - 2.
 Where to Report.
 To ensure the most prompt response, reports should be given to the Dean of Students Affairs.
 Any other employee who receives such a report shall immediately share the report with the Dean of Student Affairs. - 3.
 What to Report.
 A complaint may be made orally or in writing, and should be as specific as possible.
 A report should disclose the identity of the person(s) alleged to have engaged in the sexual misconduct or sexual assault, and the location(s), date(s) and description of the alleged acts.
-The College has the obligation to offer supportive measures, provide written information on counseling, mental health, health, legal aid, victim advocacy, visa and immigration, and student financial aid resources.
-Only when there is a written report does that initiate the process that could lead to an investigation and a live hearing with decision maker. - 4.
+A College cannot take complaints "off the record."
+A College that receives a disclosure will reach out to the Complainant to provide information and supportive measures.
+A College that receives a complaint will initiate the grievance process which includes an investigation and a live hearing.
+The Complainant may sign a written statement specifying the withdrawal of the complaint, and the College would then have the discretion to dismiss the complaint. - 4.
 False Reports.
 It is a violation of the Code for any student to intentionally file a report of any kind with a College official when the student knows that such report, by fabrication or material embellishment, is false.